European Parliament strips Carles Puigdemont of immunity | DW | 09.03.2021

 In 2019, Puigdemont, Comin and Ponsati won seats in the European Parliament.
 This gave them protection in their positions as members of the EU assembly.

-But at the request of the Spanish judiciary, the parliament opened an inquiry into waiving their immunity.
-The parliament's Legal Affairs Committee voted last month to recommend this.
+But last month, the parliament's Legal Affairs Committee voted to recommend waiving their immunity.

 MEP's overwhelmingly supported lifting immunity